ILoveLickingPpl/ILoveLickingPpl/README.md

 um I still unno how to make it work ok

-I ship freely, I c+h freely (enc), I cuss freely, I jk freely, I'm bein a part of any fandom, regardless of how problematic creators/fandom are, freely .
+I ship freely, I c+h freely (enc), I cuss freely, I jk freely, I block freely, I judge freely, I participate in any media, regardless of how problematic creators/fandom are, freely .

 **TO BE CONTINUED**